Is a Nasopharyngeal Culture?

 procedure.
 A low-cost humidifier may ease these symptoms.

 Your doctor should have the test results in a day or two.

 A normal or negative test shows no disease-causing organisms.

-Treatment for upper respiratory disease depends on what organism is making you sick.
+Treatment for an upper respiratory disease depends on the

 Infections due to bacteria are usually treated with antibiotics.

-A fungal infection may be treated with anti-fungal medications.
-Oral medications include fluconazole and ketoconazole.
-There is also IV amphotericin B.
+A fungal infection may be treated with antifungal medications

 - decongestants for a stuffy nose